FosterCommerce/shipstation-connect/README.md

 plugin will add the shipping information to the Shipping Information field on the order and set the order to the Craft status paired with your ShipStation stores Shipped status.

+## Adding phone numbers to addresses sent to Shipstation

+Addresses are now part of Craft rather than Commerce, and the Phone number field was dropped from the address model.
+It is now necessary to add a custom field to the Address fields to store phone numbers.

+The plugin setting gives you the option to set the field handle that you are using for phone numbers.
+The contents of this field will then be sent to Shipstation within the address portions of the order data.

 ## Custom Fields